 If you’re caring for an autistic person with epilepsy, you may need to:

-How to support someone with autism as a family carer
+How to support an autistic person as a family carer

 Maybe you’re not a professional carer, but you support an autistic family member.
 Your experience will be different depending on your family member’s age – caring for an autistic child is not the same as supporting an autistic adult, for example.

-If you’re wondering how to support someone with autism in your family, it can be easy to fall into the trap of hoping for a “cure”.
+If you’re wondering how to support an autistic person in your family, it can be easy to fall into the trap of hoping for a “cure”.
 However, autism is a lifelong condition, and you should be careful if anyone suggests that they can cure your family member.
 The NHS has a list of treatments that are not recommended for autistic people.

 Instead, therapies and treatments for autistic people should focus on helping them to develop skills to support them in daily life and manage harmful or dangerous behaviours.